akhil-kk/HTM-CSS-Projects-Vonnue/readme.txt

         flex 1 0 200px; 	//here the flex basis 200px controls the height of the column.

 15. justify content property is only applied to the main axis.

 16 "align-items" is used to align the flex items in the cross axis flow.
     eg: align-items: center;
+17. change the order of th elements in a flex box using order. eg.  .one{order: 0;}  // if we change the 0 to 1, this one goes to last.
+	.two{order: 0;}
+	.three{order: 0;}

+16 "align-items" is used to align the flex items in the cross axis flow.
+    eg: align-items: center;